NIT-Administrative-Systems/AS-CloudDocs/README.md

 # Overview
 Welcome to the Northwestern IT Administrative Systems cloud documentation.
 This site is a resource for Administrative Systems staff who are building & operating applications in the cloud as part of our greater [NUIT cloud initatives](https://www.cloud.northwestern.edu/).

+This is a living document.
+It will grow and evolve as our cloud practice matures.
+All Northwestern developers are welcome to contribute to this website.

 ## Purpose
 The purpose of this site is to document requirements, recommendations, and best practices for Administrative Systems' cloud applications.